bjmt/phylocorrpkg/README.md

 # Phylocorrelate -- the R package

-The functions within this package have been provided so that one may make use of the methods used to generate the Phylocorrelate database.
+The functions within this package have been provided so that one may make use of the methods which were used to generate the Phylocorrelate database.

 ## Data preparation